grogancolin/dexpect/README.md

 <br>

-Add it to your dub.json to use it in directly.<br>
+Add it to your dub.json to use it from D code.<br>
 Sample use cases:<br>
 Linux
 ```